Applied Numerical Optimization

 |Exam:||oral (ECTS: 4)|

-Computer-aided optimization methods gain increasing importance in all ranges of engineering and should become the standard tool for process engineers in the near future.
-In this course, the fundamental mathematical concepts of optimization are introduced and explored through the use of applied examples.
+Computer-aided optimization methods are becoming increasingly important in all fields of engineering.
+In this course, the fundamental mathematical and computational concepts of optimization are introduced and explored through real-life examples – some of them are from our groups own research.
 The course is organized in three parts:

 1. Unconstrained Optimization